Daniel-Mietchen/2016-aesir/primary.rst

    identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
 As a bonus, James could annotate the paper with his review when he is done.

+In these three use cases, considerable computational work is being done by the remote server - none of this work can be done within the confines of the current client-side hypothes.is approach, and all three use cases could be supported with a single technical solution.

 Why does this fit the Open Science Prize?
 -----------------------------------------